dag4blend Composite Editor

 Assign the desired collection to the active node (the order of this step and the first one can be swapped – both work the same).

-Then, link the same collection to all the selected Empty objects.
-You can do this by pressing Ctrl+L and selecting Link Instance Collection (the default hotkey), or by accessing the same option through the Object▸Link/Transfer Data menu if your hotkeys have been customized.
+and selecting Link Instance Collection (the default hotkey), or by accessing the same option through the Object▸Link/Transfer Data menu if your hotkeys have been customized.

 Snap to Surface